-Jumper settings are applied to functions such as main-disconnect time, START function, system information (serial number/ID code) programming, and system testing.
-Jumpers #1 - #7 are located on the decoder/relay board between the receiving RF module and the output relays (see Fig. 15).
+Jumper settings are applied to functions such as mainline-disconnect time, Start function, transmitter pushbutton layout, system information (serial number/ID code) programming, and system testing.

+For an EM system, jumpers #1 - #7 are located on the decoder/relay board between the receiving RF module and the output relays (see Fig. 17).